Citations for Outstanding Contributions to Student Learning

 Up to 150 awards of $10,000 each (includes Early Career Category)

 The University may nominate up to 6 individuals or teams of academic and professional staff who make an outstanding contribution to student learning.
-Nominations will close by 5pm on the 4th May 2017.

 The Australian Awards for University Teaching (AAUT) were established in 1997 by the Australian Government to celebrate and reward excellence in university teaching.
 The AAUT recognise quality teaching practice and outstanding contributions to student learning, demonstrating excellence in higher education learning and teaching.
 Recipients, with the support of their institutions, further contribute to systemic change in learning and teaching through the ongoing sharing and dissemination of knowledge.